biyacraft/leetcode/README.md

 9. Provide a clear title and description for your pull request, explaining the changes you have made.

-10. Submit the pull request, and it will be reviewed by the repository maintainers.
+10. Submit the pull request, and it will be reviewed immediately by the repository maintainers.

 ## Code Style Guidelines